apache/tvm/apps/android_rpc/README.md

 # Android TVM RPC

-This folder contains Android RPC app that allows us to launch an rpc server on a Android device and connect to it through python script and do testing on the python side as normal TVM RPC.
+This folder contains Android RPC app that allows us to launch an RPC server on a Android device and connect to it through python script and do testing on the python side as normal TVM RPC.

 You will need JDK, [Android NDK](https://developer.android.com/ndk) and an Android device to use this.